 (On this page, we also list Guest Events from trusted colleagues.
 These are usually for dating & friending – not specifically for discussing sex.)

-Adults with cognitive disabilities get together to talk with a Certified Sexual Health Educator about dating, love, relationships, and sex....August 23 @ 3:00 pm - 5:00 pm
+Adults with cognitive disabilities who are 2SLGBTQIA+, curious, or questioning get together to talk with a Certified Sexual Health Educator ...March 5 @ 5:00 pm - 7:00 pm

-We have lots of Real Talk Zoom Hangouts where everyone is welcome.
-We also have some that are just for women, some that are just for LGBTQ folk, and some that are just for people who are new to or shy about discussing these topics.
+We have lots of Real Talk Hangouts where everyone is welcome.
+We also have some that are just for women, some that are just for men, some that are just for LGBTQ folks, and some that are just for people who are new to or shy about discussing these topics.

 Do you support someone with a cognitive disability?
 Does the subject of sexuality ever come up?
 Do you find these conversations uncomfortable?
 Or are you comfortable with the subject matter but not sure about your organization’s policies?

 Come join the conversation!
 Real Talk ‘s Approachable Support is a Professional Development workshop aimed at supporters.
 We’ll share success stories, concerns, strategies, and resources.
 The focus of these events is not about becoming a sexual health expert.
 It’s about: